Way Past the Expiration Date

 - All Pre-War Food in Fallout 3 and Fallout: New Vegas is this, since it's aged more than 200 years.
 No horrible consequences, however, because it was sterilized by intense radiation.
 Unless you count consuming trace amounts of radioactive isotopes to be horrible consequences.

 - In Castlevania: Chronicles of Sorrow duology, it's possible to find spoiled milk as a dropped item.
 It "expired three years ago".
-Drinking it unprepared is almost always lethal.
+Drinking it normally will do a flat 33% of your max health, more at lower levels, but equipping the ghoul soul will make it palatable, turning it into one of the best healing items in the game.

 - Tim Buckley's Ctrl+Alt+Del comic from 4 February 2003 has Ethan consuming breakfast cereal that expired in May 1985.
 Lucas hypothesizes that consuming mold-culture cereal has made Ethan more delusional and sociopathic than usual.